 Expand STEM skills to include sustainability, IEMA says

-The finding came in the latest pre-election poll by IEMA.
+The next government should expand its focus on science, technology, engineering and maths (STEM) subjects to include sustainability, according to 88% of IEMA members.The finding came in the latest pre-election poll by IEMA.
 Almost all respondents (96%) also want the incoming government to commit to delivering a cross-sector sustainability skills strategy, with the

 The Environment Agency has successfully prosecuted Southern Water for thousands of illegal raw sewage discharges that polluted rivers and coastal waters in Kent, resulting in a record £90m fine.